 5. Decreases inflammation

 As mentioned throughout this article, cold exposure causes vasoconstriction and reduces blood flow to injured areas.
 This reduction in blood flow decreases the flow of inflammatory markers to the injured muscle or joint, thereby reducing swelling and pain.

 Recent work by a research group in Belgium found that telomere length, a factor highly indicative of increased longevity, was prenatally increased in fetuses from winter swimmers frequently exposed to extremely cold temperatures3.

 Research also suggests that people exposed to extreme temperatures have a protective antioxidant adaptation important for mitigating reactive oxygen species throughout the body.
 This is particularly important for mitigating our body’s internal ability to deal with stress to enhance longevity as well4.
 This beneficial effect is likely due to extreme temperatures acutely increasing the expression of heat shock and cold shock proteins in our body5.

 Despite the lack of a robust amount of clinical evidence on cold to hot therapy in humans, there have been a few studies done displaying its beneficial effects for recovery, strength, mitigating pain, and overall performance and longevity.
 The therapy provides the best of both recovery modalities when considering whether cold or hot exposure is more appropriate, so next time you may need to nurse an injury or a particularly sore muscle following a tough workout, give it a try and your muscles will thank you later.

-If you’d like to learn more about optimization techniques, including contrast therapy, hyperbaric oxygen therapy, peptides, or anything else, seek out your local biohacking expert.
+If you’d like to learn more about optimization techniques, or if you are looking for contrast therapy NYC, including hyperbaric oxygen therapy, peptides, or anything else, seek out your local biohacking expert.
 If you’re in the New York City area, stop by Physio Logic in Brooklyn, NY, and ask for Dr. Rudy.